Therapy dog: Concerns

 There are some concerns with using therapy dogs with children and adults in various public facilities.
 Some include hygiene, allergies, cross-cultural expectations, safety of participants, animal welfare, and lack of consistent training or certification process and liability.
 AAI (animal-assisted interventions) and AAA (animal-assisted activities) are facilitated by human/dog teams with extensive therapy dog training and have obtained behavioral and health evaluations.
 They follow guidelines for cleanliness (bathing and brushing dogs before sessions, keeping vaccinations up to date, trimming nails, human hand washing before and after visits) to alleviate most hygiene concerns.
 In all of these locations, patrons, students or patients are often required to take responsibility for their interactions with dogs in the form of a liability release or parental permission form.
 Advance considerations of the responsibilities of handlers and the institution or organization include insurance and background checks to address liability.
-While insurance claims against trained dog teams are rare, it is advised to be prepared.
+Insurance claims against trained dog teams are rare, however, costs can be high if specialist insurance is not in place.
 Since therapy dog interaction is an optional activity, those with allergies, those who develop anxiety when near dogs, or those with general opposition to the program need not participate.

-While there is no nationwide standard for certification or registration of ESAs, many online agencies claim to “register” an animal as an ESA for a fee.
+While there is no nationwide standard for certification or registration of ESAs, many online agencies claim to "register" an animal as an ESA for a fee.
 The qualifications are not strict which may raise concern.
 There have been countless incidents of people misusing confusing restrictions, given the sometimes overlapping terminology and recent emergence of service dogs and ESAs.
 To combat the issue of fraud, numerous states are enacting new regulations, the majority of which are centered on service animals.
 Some states have more specific laws that focus on exact situations, while other's are more general.